Taco Maker

 Taco Maker is a Mexican fast food franchise founded in Puerto Rico by Gil L. Craig in 1968.
-The majority of the stores are in Puerto Rico with one location in Florida (in Orlando) and another in Caracas, Venezuela and, formerly, in St. Thomas, United States Virgin Islands, India, Russia, Dominican Republic, and the Philippines.
+The majority of the stores are in Puerto Rico with two locations in Florida (in Orlando and Kissimmee) and another in Caracas, Venezuela and, formerly, in St. Thomas, United States Virgin Islands, India, Russia, Dominican Republic, and the Philippines.
 Taco Maker used to own two franchise locations in the American state of Rhode Island.
 In 2006, FransGlobal bought the restaurant chain, along with its sister chains Jake's Over the Top and Mayan Jamma Juice.
 In 2009, Taco Maker moved its headquarters to Central Florida but as of 2019, its website states its headquarters are in San Juan, Puerto Rico.